robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 .red[Tolerate] as many as possible of those attacks it cannot resist

-.red[Contain] the damage and recover to a normal level of operation as soon as possible
+.red[Contain] the damage and recover to a normal level of operation as soon as possible for attacks that cannot be tolerated
 ???
 Highlights:
+* This claim is complex enough that we cannot possibly examine every circumstance related to it.
 * The focus of the definition is on Assurance: Providing the _Basis for the Belief_ in situations when it is impossible to examine all circumstances related to the threat environment
 * Software behavior is tied to it threat environment (avoid making general statements about secure software)
 * Account for known attacks